Present perfect simple / continuous, meaning until now

-We can use the present perfect when something started in the past and is still true now.
+We can use the present perfect (simple or continuous) when something started in the past and is still true now.

 I've loved rats since I was a child.

-I 've been playing with this rat for 1 hour.
+I've been playing with this rat for hours.

-We usually use it with for, since and how long.
+We often use these with for, since and how long.

 Present Perfect Simple or Continuous?

-There's not much difference between present perfect simple and continuous for this meaning, but we always use present perfect simple with state verbs (e.g. like, have, believe), and usually use present perfect continuous with action verbs (e.g. go, eat, play).
+If something started in the past and continues until now, we usually use present perfect simple with state verbs (e.g. like, have, believe), and usually use present perfect continuous with action verbs (e.g. go, eat, play).

 (present perfect simple - a state)